eriklindahl/ihpcss-laplace/docs/software_engineering.rst

 familiar with the ``./configure && make && make install`` combo.
 Build configuration tools like this check your system (e.g. compiler version, libraries, what type of build you want, etc) and set up the makefiles to work for your specific system.
+They also provide a central location where you can set things like the version of your project, and then generate appropriate configuration files for other tools you use.

 We prefer a slightly more modern system called CMake (http://cmake.org), which also has the advantage that it works on Windows and it comes with